maitlahcen/maitlahcen.github.io/_pages/teaching.md

 ## Quantitative Methods

 Business Statistics I (Undergraduate), Qatar University: Spring and Fall 2021, 2022, 2023.

 Business Statistics II (Undergraduate), Qatar University: Spring and Fall 2022.

 ## Introduction to Python for Scientific Computing

-I offer introductory tutorials to scientific computing in Python along with some economic applications (e.g. basic OLG models).
+I offer introductory tutorials to scientific computing in Python along with some economic applications.
 These tutorials are heavily inspired by the [Quant-Econ lectures](https://lectures.quantecon.org/py/).

 You can find the course material below as well as on my Github page:
 * Course introduction ([pdf slides](https://www.dropbox.com/s/50w7reqpk6t3cc0/intro_python.pdf?raw=1));